-- 1. Board skills, methods, and supports will be sufficient to assure governing with excellence. - A. Training and retraining will be used liberally to orient new members, as well as to maintain and increase existing member skills and understandings. - B. External Outside monitoring independent outreach assistance may be requested will be arranged as deemed necessary by the Board.
-The CEO/General Manager shall provide for such outreach to ensure the Board's ability to understand and respond to owner viewpoints and values arrange external monitoring assistance necessary for the Board to exercise confident control over organizational performance. - C. The CEO/General Manager shall provide external/independent outreach as needed to ensure the Board's ability to listen and respond to owner viewpoints and values. - D. The CEO/General Manager shall provide internal resources and staffing in to support the Board's work.

-2. Costs will be prudently incurred, though not at the expense of endangering the development and maintenance of superior capability.
+- 1. Board skills, methods, and supports will be sufficient to assure governing with excellence. - A. Training and retraining will be used liberally to orient new members, as well as to maintain and increase existing member skills and understandings. - B. External independent outreach may be requested as deemed necessary by the Board.
+The CEO/General Manager shall provide for such outreach to ensure the Board's ability to understand and respond to owner viewpoints and values. - C. The CEO/General Manager shall provide internal resources and staffing to support the Board's work. - 2.
+Costs will be prudently incurred, though not at the expense of endangering the development and maintenance of superior capability.